kieran-mackle/cryptobots/README.md

 The following strategies will be added soon.

 <details>
-  <summary><b>Mean reversion bot</b></summary>
+  <summary><b>EMA mean reversion bot</b></summary>
-    This bot will use limit orders to trade around a mean price, capturing market fluctuations.
+    This bot will use limit orders to trade around a dynamic mean price, capturing market fluctuations on short timeframes.
 </details>